crimson-king/Bomberman/README.md

 Same goes for destructible walls, but here, a powerup might (20%) be left in `World`.

-Game is active as long as >= 2 players have all their limbs.
+The game is active as long as >= 2 players have all their limbs.